-Small additions of phosphorus, a plant nutrient rich in Minnesota soils, can lead to large reductions in water clarity.
-Just one pound of phosphorus added to the lake along shore can produce 500 pounds of algae near the dock and on the swimming beach.

 While many lakeshore owners leave or restore native vegetation along the shore, some homeowners plant and mow a lawn down to the lake.
 The loss of shoreline vegetation leads to high pollution runoff and increased soil erosion.
+Nitrogen and phosphorus runoff from mowed shorelines is harmful to lakes.
+Nitrogen runoff promotes nearshore aquatic plants.
+High nitrogen loads to a lake can reduce plant diversity and increase lake vegetation biomass (which is not a desire of lakeshore property owners).
+Small additions of phosphorus, a common plant nutrient in Minnesota soils, can lead to large reductions in water clarity.
+Just one pound of phosphorus added to the lake along shore can produce 500 pounds of algae near the dock and on the swimming beach.

-A 'lawn to lake' shoreline allows 7 to 9 times more phosphorus to enter the lake than a more naturally vegetated shoreline8.
-While the amount of phosphorus entering the lake from shoreline lots varies due to soil, slope, and other site-specific conditions, the average pollution from a 'lawn to lake' lot has been estimated at 0.2 pounds of phosphorus per summer compared to 0.03 pounds per summer for a lot with a native vegetated shoreline buffer.
+A 'lawn down to lake' shoreline allows 7 to 9 times more phosphorus to enter the lake than a more naturally vegetated shoreline.
+While the amount of phosphorus entering the lake from shoreline lots varies due to soil, slope, and other site-specific conditions, the average pollution from a 'lawn down to lake' lot has been estimated at 0.2 pounds of phosphorus per summer compared to 0.03 pounds per summer for a lot with a native vegetated shoreline buffer.
 This increase in nutrient pollution can result in the generation of 100 pounds of algae along one shore lot compared to just 15 pounds under natural conditions.
 This runoff pollution accumulates around a lake, often creating serious water quality problems.
-This problem is especially noticeable in those lakes with small watersheds and little or no surface water outflow.
-The 'lawn to lake' management style also fragments the shoreline, making it vulnerable to waves from wind and boat traffic.
+This situation is especially noticeable in those lakes with small watersheds and little or no surface water outflow.
+The 'lawn down to lake' management style also fragments the shoreline, making it vulnerable to waves from wind and boat traffic.
 The shallow roots of turf are insufficient to hold the soil, leading to shore and bank erosion.